 The second stage is the layering stage.
-The layering stage is separating the proceeds of criminal activity from their origin through many different techniques to layer the funds.
-Disguising the illegal source is one of the two critical components of money laundering.
-This generally takes place in the layering stage.
+The layering stage separates the proceeds of criminal activity from their origin through many different techniques to layer the funds.
+One of the two critical components of money laundering is disguising the illegal source.
+It generally takes place in the layering stage.

 Once cash has been successfully placed into the financial system, launderers can engage in an infinite number of transactions.
 Often, criminals define a complex web of transactions to move money into the financial system, usually via offshore techniques.
 Once the funds have been placed into the financial system, the criminals make it difficult for authorities to detect laundering activity.
 They do this by obscuring the audit trail through the strategic layering of financial transactions and fraudulent bookkeeping.